 “There are places in the city where geeks can go, but there isn’t a place for adults that’s ideal for tabletop gaming,” Markus Zimmerman said.
 “Most places are too loud, too dark, or plastered with TV screens showing sports.
 It’s a not a very comfortable setting for a lot of people.”

-The venue runs on one simple philosophy: a home for geeks who drink and have a gaming problem.
+The venue runs on one simple philosophy: a home for geeks who drink and have a gaming and sportsbook problem.
 Inspired by cozy corner pubs in the United Kingdom, The Cloak & Blaster will encompass the philosophy of community – forging new relationships and strengthening existing ones, while sharing new and long-time favorite tabletop games with patrons.

 Like on Facebook:

 Follow on Twitter: